Yandy Díaz Player Props: Rays vs. Red Sox

-After going 3-for-3 with a home run and an RBI in his last game, Yandy Diaz and the Tampa Bay Rays take on the Boston Red Sox (who will start Chris Sale) at 6:40 PM ET on Wednesday.
+After going 0-for-3 with an RBI in his most recent game, Yandy Diaz and the Tampa Bay Rays face the Boston Red Sox (who will start Corey Kluber) at 1:10 PM ET on Thursday.

-He reached base in all four of his plate appearances (3-for-3 with a home run and an RBI) in his previous game against the Red Sox.
+He had a hitless showing in his last game (0-for-3 with an RBI) against the Red Sox.

 Yandy Díaz Game Info & Props vs. the Red Sox